Nicola1971/ContentImgPro/README.md

 # PhpThumbContentImages plugin for Evolution CMS
-Use phpthumb for Images in the content field (TinyMCE)
+Convert Images in the content field (TinyMCE) to phpthumb images and adds more attributes and features

 ### Plugin Configuration